 Attending an insitution where you qualify for in-state tuition can save on the total cost of attending college.
 Be sure to check your state's eligibility criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be other criteria too, depending on the state you and your parents currently reside in.

 Union College has the same tuition for international students as for those from out of state.

 International students are not eligible for loans or grants from the U.S. government, but may be eligible for private or Union College-specific grants, scholarships, and other funding opportunities..
 International students with need may be eligible for the following types of financial support at Union College:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Union College is $7,210 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Union College costs $7,750 a year.
+This covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the school dining facilities.